Physiotherapy in Neutral Bay: Costs, Conditions Treated & What to Expect

 Post-injury and post-operative rehab

-• Rehab after orthopaedic surgery (for example, knee, shoulder, ankle)
+Rehab after orthopaedic surgery (for example, knee, shoulder, ankle) or returning to sport after injury often follows structured milestones.

 Balance, falls prevention, and building strength as you age